Subscribe to Neptune's Quarterly Newsletter Here's Why!

 Noise

-Neptune will closely monitor noise levels at both sites to ensure construction activity does not result in a noticeable increase to average existing noise levels.
+Noise levels at both sites will be closely monitored to ensure construction activity does not result in a noticeable increase to average existing noise levels.

 Neptune will also follow noise reduction best practices for the Lynn Creek estuary marine activities.

-Neptune has two offsite noise monitoring stations that will be active throughout construction and also has a comprehensive process in place to investigate and address noise concerns, including identifying the noise source – whether from construction activities, existing operations or something else – and putting appropriate mitigations in place.
+Neptune has three (two offsite and one onsite) noise monitoring stations that will be active throughout construction and also has a comprehensive process in place to notify teams, investigate and address noise concerns, including identifying the noise source – whether from construction activities, existing operations or something else – and putting appropriate mitigations in place.

 Lighting

 In most cases, additional lighting will not be required as the majority of construction activities will happen during daytime hours.
-When additional lighting is needed for safe work practices, lighting will be positioned down and away from residential areas to focus only on work areas and shields will be used for welding.
+When additional lighting is needed for safe work practices, dark sky compliant lighting will be used to limit light spread beyond work areas.

 Air Quality

-During construction, proactive steps will be taken to minimize the potential for air quality impacts, including restricting vehicle and equipment idling, only using stationary equipment such as generators, covering material loads, and maintaining the use of site-wide dust control suppression and monitoring.
+During construction, proactive steps will be taken to minimize the potential for air quality impacts, including restricting vehicle and equipment idling, using generators, covering material loads, using only vibratory and hydraulic impact piling equipment, and maintaining the use of site-wide dust control suppression and monitoring.

 Neptune also has ongoing monitoring in place in ensure continued compliance with its Metro Vancouver air quality permit.